DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Searching for a transaction via TId

-To get details on a credit card transaction using the TId number, follow the request example..
+To get details on transaction using the TId number, follow the request example..

 <aside class="notice">Only transactions made within the last three months are eligible for queries.</aside>